supratim531/flat-register-app/README.md

 ```bash
 cd supratim-flat-register-app\flat-register-backend
 ```
-- Run the spring application (After run this command the local backend server will serve by JVM)
+- Run the spring application (After run this command the backend server will locally serve by JVM)
 ```bash
 mvn spring-boot:run
 ```